bytedance/res-adapter/README.md

 ## Usage Tips

-- We recommend users to use **interpolation** version to generate lower-resolution images.
-- We recommend users to use **extrapolation** version to generate higher-resolution images.
-- We recommend users to use `resadapter_v1_sd1.5` and `resadapter_v1_sdxl` for deploying resadapter to generate images with broader resolution.
-- We strongly recommend that you use the prompt corresponding to the personalized model, which helps to enhance the quality of the image.
+1. If you are not satisfied with interpolation images, try to increase the alpha of resadapter to 1.0.
+2. If you are not satisfied with extrapolate images, try to choose the alpha of resadapter in 0.3 ~ 0.7.
+3. If you find the images with style conflicts, try to decrease the alpha of resadapter.
+4. If you find resadapter is not compatible with other accelerate lora, try to decrease the alpha of resadapter to 0.5 ~ 0.7.

 ## Acknowledgements

 - ResAdapter is developed by AutoML Team at ByteDance Inc, all copyright reserved.
 - Thanks to the [HuggingFace](https://huggingface.co/) gradio team for their free GPU support!
-- Thanks to the [IP-Adapter](), [ControlNet](), [LCM-LoRA]() for their nice work.
+- Thanks to the [IP-Adapter](https://huggingface.co/h94/IP-Adapter), [ControlNet](https://github.com/lllyasviel/ControlNet-v1-1-nightly), [LCM-LoRA](https://huggingface.co/latent-consistency/lcm-lora-sdxl) for their nice work.
+- Thank [@Chenxi](https://github.com/chenxwh) and [@AMEERAZAM08](https://github.com/AMEERAZAM08) to provide gradio demos.
+- Thank [@fengyuzzz](https://github.com/fengyuzzz) to support video demos in [ComfyUI-ResAdapter](https://github.com/jiaxiangc/ComfyUI-ResAdapter/tree/main).

-## 🌟 Star History
+## Star History
 [![Star History Chart](https://api.star-history.com/svg?repos=bytedance/res-adapter&type=Date)](https://star-history.com/#bytedance/res-adapter&Date)

-## ✈️ Citation
+## Citation
 If you find ResAdapter useful for your research and applications, please cite us using this BibTeX:
 ```
 @article{cheng2024resadapter,